Oracle Database Setup & Configuration

 Installation of the OCI8 client is dependent on your distribution.
 Given that, please use the relevant section below to find the relevant instructions to install the client.

-If you’re using Ubuntu, we recommend that you use this very thorough guide from the Ubuntu Community Wiki to install the OCI8 extension.
+If you’re using Ubuntu, we recommend that you use this very thorough guide to install the Oracle Instant Client (OCI8) extension from the Ubuntu Community Wiki.

 To install the OCI8 extension on a RedHat-based distribution, you first need to download two Oracle Instant Client packages: